strapi/documentation/docs/developer-docs/latest/plugins/graphql.md

         'Query.restaurants': {
           /**
            * Querying the Restaurants content-type
-           * requires the find permission on the Address content-type */
+           * requires the find permission
+           * on the 'Address' content-type
+           * of the 'Address' API
+           */
           scope: ['api::address.address.find']
         },